Abashiri Quasi-National Park

 Abashiri Quasi-National Park (網走国定公園, Abashiri Kokutei Kōen) is a quasi-national park in Japan.
-The park protects the waters and surrounding coastline of the lakes and lagoons along the Sea of Okhotsk on Hokkaidō.
+The park protects the waters and surrounding coastline of the lakes and lagoons along the Sea of Okhotsk on Hokkaido.
 This includes such lakes as Lake Abashiri and Lake Notoro as well as Lake Tōfutsu and Lake Saroma.
 Lake Saroma is the fourth largest lake in Japan.
-Most of the park lies within the limits of Abashiri in Abashiri Subprefecture of northeastern Hokkaidō.
+Most of the park lies within the limits of Abashiri in Okhotsk Subprefecture of northeastern Hokkaidō.

 The park includes a Marine Protected Area, which falls under the IUCN category Ib.
 The park is either 37261 ha or 43559 ha.

 An important part of Abashiri Quasi-National Park is its floral display.
 Some of the most prominent species are in the following table.